-On May 25th the General Data Protection Regulation will come into affect across the EU.
+On May 25th 2018 the General Data Protection Regulation came into affect across the EU.
 The GDPR is a piece of EU-wide legislation which will determine how people’s personal data is processed and kept safe and the legal rights individuals have in relation to their own data.

 As public organisations, schools (and academies) are required to comply.